danniegregoire/MovieFinder/README.md

 ## Start the Movie Finder Server

-Within your terminal change into the 'server' directory within the Movie Finder project.
+Within this same terminal change into the 'server' directory within the Movie Finder project.
 Start the Movie Finder API server by entering the following command.

 ```
+npm install
 npm start
 ```